DubsterDev/MicroMonkey/CONTRIBUTING.md

 Once all the dependecies are installed, you can start the development server at any time with the command `npm run dev`.

-When the first change is made, the [README](README.md) should be updated to reflect the preparing for next beta stage.

 ## Brief Overview

 All new functions should have a JSDoc, and ideally plenty of comments.